suraiya14/Desertation1/README.md

 **rfe_rf.R** - To perform recursive feature elimination using Random Forest model.

 **positiveBac.faa and negativeBac.faa** - Bacteriocin (positive) and non-bacteriocin (negative) FASTA sequences.

+**corr_matrx_all.xlsx - Correlation matrix obtained from Pearson correlation coefficient analysis.

+**ttest_anlys.xlsx - t-test results for the selected features obtained from the correlation analysis